-JOHN AREAT COURTE, Entra Eighteenth Century Collections Online, Part I Now accessible from more than 1500 libraries worldwide, Eighteenth Century Collections Online is a must-have resource for those interested in the eighteenth century.
-From literature and directories to bibles and sheet music, to travel diaries and pamphlets, this archive features a wealth of materials critical to both faculty research and instruction.
+Eighteenth Century Collections Online, Part I Now accessible from more than 1,500 libraries worldwide, Eighteenth Century Collections Online is a must-have resource for those interested in the eighteenth century.
+From literature and directories to bibles and sheet music to travel diaries and pamphlets, this archive features a wealth of materials critical to both faculty research and instruction.

 Eighteenth Century Collections Online, Part II The titles in Part II cover the same areas as the original collection, but with an increased emphasis on literature, social science, and religious titles.
-This second edition includes nearly 50,000 titles and seven million pages from the library holdings of the British Library, Bodleian, Cambridge, National Library of Scotland, and the Ransom Centre at the University of Texas.
+This second edition includes nearly 50,000 titles and 7 million pages from the library holdings of the British Library, Bodleian, Cambridge, the National Library of Scotland, and the Ransom Center at the University of Texas.